 Who Offers The Best Home Automation System?

-The best home automation systems on the market today are listed below.
-Discussed here are whole-home automation solutions that have been around for quite some time.
-If you are looking for a comprehensive all-in-one solution, we encourage you to checkout these companies.
-On the other hand, if you are after the latest cost effective individual products that you can combine to tailor your home to your unique needs, we suggest you checkout our frequently updated section dedicated to smart home.
+Some of the best home automation systems are listed below but these whole-home automation solutions can get pretty pricey.
+For a less expensive solution, you may want to learn more about Smart Home Hubs.
+However, if you are looking for a comprehensive all-in-one solution, we encourage you to checkout the companies on this page.
+If you are seeking the latest, more cost effective individual products that you can combine to tailor your home to your unique needs, we suggest you checkout our frequently updated section dedicated to smart home.
 Note: the terms Home Automation and Smart Home Technology are often used synonymously today, but they may be differentiated in the future.

 Crestron wins our award for best home automation system.
 Crestron has been a big name in home automation since 1971.
 They have an outstanding reputation, which is maybe why they think it’s ok to charge such high prices.
 However, their equipment has an elegant look to it, which is why our readers love the look of their home with this equipment.
 The equipment is robust and reliable and it supports different touch screens, remotes and more.